Updated: April 17, 2023 - 9 min read

 They can ultimately become authors, orators, and communication artists whose performance resonates long after they finish.

 Product management is not just about launching great products.
 It’s about delivering a great user experience that addresses a particular customer need and doing it in a feasible and viable way.
-By telling a story that encourages people and provides them with a purpose, we can align our collective efforts towards meeting our goals and objectives.
+By telling a story that encourages people and provides them with a purpose, we can align our collective efforts toward meeting our goals and objectives.

 A compelling goal starts with the why.
 Stories are excellent artifacts to communicate emotions that resonate with their listeners.
 They are especially effective in influencing behavior towards a drawn purpose.
 The hero’s journey is a proven model to identify a protagonist like our user, their quest to victory like achieving his goals, their decisive crisis like the lack of functionality of our product, and finally, their return home or the achievement of their goal through our product’s new feature.